-If Trustees made the decision to setup an SMSF, we will execute this with the Tax Office.
-We will then apply for an Australian Business Number (ABN) and a Tax File Number (TFN) to ensure that the SMSF is set up with the Tax Office.
-We will then act as a Tax Agent and lodge the annual SMSF tax return with the Tax Office.
+If you have made the decision to setup an SMSF, we will execute the setup process with the Tax Office.
+We will apply for an Australian Business Number (ABN) and a Tax File Number (TFN) to ensure that the SMSF is set up correctly with the Tax Office.
+We will then act as a Tax Agent and lodge the annual SMSF Tax Returns with the Tax Office.

-An SMSF can have either a Corporate Trustee or a group of Individual Trustees.
+An SMSF can have either a Corporate Trustee structure or a group of Individual Trustees acting as Trustees for the SMSF.
 Under super laws (with certain exceptions), all Members of the SMSF must be either Individual Trustees of the Fund or directors of the Corporate Trustee.
 As a rule, Superannuation Warehouse sets up SMSFs with Individual Trustees; this is the way that most Funds are set up with the ATO.

 Superannuation Warehouse does not provide financial advice; neither does it charge a percentage commission over the assets you own in the SMSF.
 These are important factors to bear in mind when selecting a suitable SMSF provider.
 Moreover, we won’t limit you to any specific bank or any particular types of investment – this means that you will have the flexibility you need when your financial objectives change as you move from the accumulation stage to the pension stage.

 The ATO has several publications that explain everything you need to know about setting up and running an SMSF (click here to view) – after you’ve read them, you can take the free test on our SMSF Trustee Education Page to check that you understand your responsibilities as an SMSF Trustee.

 Once Superannuation Warehouse has established your SMSF and the Fund is listed as ‘Complying’ on Super Fund Lookup, you can commence the operation of the Fund.

 According to the Australian Taxation Office there are four key steps to establishing an SMSF: